IncoCode/AccountInBank-GTA5/README.md

-LoseCashOnDeath | True / False | Lose all cash when you die LoseCashOnArrest | True / False | Lose all cash when you get arrested ShowAllATMLocations | True / False | Show all ATM locations on the map DisableAnimation | True / False | Disable playback of animation EnableDepositTax | True / False | Enables tax on new deposits EnableWithdrawalTax | True / False | Enables tax on withdrawals EnableServiceTax | True / False | Enables service tax (debited every day)
+LoseCashOnDeath | True / False | Lose all cash when you die LoseCashOnArrest | True / False | Lose all cash when you get arrested ShowAllATMLocations | True / False | Show all ATM locations on the map EnableAnimation | True / False | Enable playback of animation EnableDepositTax | True / False | Enables tax on new deposits EnableWithdrawalTax | True / False | Enables tax on withdrawals EnableServiceTax | True / False | Enables service tax (debited every day)